ImperialCollegeLondon/FINESSE_simulating/README.md

 ## Documentation

-This contains the code to run LBLRTM simulations of different far-infrared instruments.
+This contains the code to run LBLRTM and LBLDIS simulations of different far-infrared instruments.
 This code was compiled by Sanjeevani Panditharatne, and is based on python scripts written by Laura Warwick, Sophie Mosselmans, and Sanjeevani Panditharatne.

 This code is currently configured to simulate: FINESSE, FSI (RTTOV), and TAFTS/ARIES